-How much time you have to file a lawsuit against nursing home abuse is determined by state laws.
-The statute of limitations, however, varies between states, and it depends on the case.
+State laws determine how much time you have to file a lawsuit against nursing home abuse.
+The statute of limitations, however, varies between states, depending on the case.
 Nursing home abuse does not have a separate statute of limitations.
 This will also be determined by how you categorize the incident.

-The majority of cases qualify for negligence, medical malpractice, or personal injury.
-However, on average, the deadline for filing a lawsuit against a nursing home is somewhere between two and three years.
+Most cases qualify for negligence, medical malpractice, or personal injury.
+However, on average, the deadline for filing a lawsuit against a nursing home is between two and three years.

 Statute of Limitations

-When calculating your time frame, make sure to consider all the time you spend on preparing a file and your meetings with the Alaska nursing home abuse attorney working on your case.
+When calculating your time frame, consider all the time you spend preparing a file and your meetings with this Alaska nursing home abuse attorney working on your case.
 All these preparations can take a rather long time, so make sure to start proceedings as soon as possible.
 Also, it is better to begin documenting the incident while the evidence is still fresh.

 The Time Frame